n2ygk/puppet-pingfederate/README.md

 authorization code flow.
 PingFederate has many other features which are not yet configured here.

 Please fork and submit PRs on [github](https://github.com/n2ygk/puppet-pingfederate) as you add features.

-### Next Steps

-Planned next development steps are to:

-1. Configure additional settings via the pf-admin-api once the server is up and running.

 ### Using Augeas to edit XML configuration files